jpmondet/devnet_training/maths_4_dev_and_networking/information_theory.md

 This can be modelized by defining a random variable (X) corresponding to a chosen message and having discrete values x1, x2, ... xN such that P{X=xi} = P(xi) and then taking the entropy of this random variable : H(X) = -SUMi(P(xi).log P(xi))

+Note that entropies of independent random variables are additive : H(XY) = H(X) + H(Y)

+/!\ This is assuming that messages to be sent are finite and we know the probability to select one message or the other.
+This limitation is addressed by :
+ - representing the infinite set of messages as **symbols**
+ - computing entropy at the symbol level (**symbol entropy**)
+ - identifying the underlying alphabet of symbols and computing the relative frequencies of occurrence of longer and longer symbol sequences in a representative message corpus we can approximately determine its entropy.